purdue-cs193-fall-2019/homework-5-_-_-_-_/PersonA.md

 Create a branch called **PersonA**.
 To do this, while on the master branch, run `git checkout -b PersonA`.
 What this does is create a branch called PersonA and switches to that branch.
 If you run `git status` again, you should see the first line say `On branch PersonA`.

 ### TODO 3
-Edit the method `basicCalculator` in the file `Implementation.java`.
+Edit the method `basicCalculator` in the file `Test1.java`.
 Notice how the method returns a double. `num1` will always be the number that appears first, and `num2` will be the number that appears second.
 For example if I subtract, the operation should be `num1` - `num2`.
 If the operation is division and num2 is equal to 0, `return 0.0`. **It is mandatory for you to use if-elseif-else logic here**

 ### TODO 4
 Once you finish making the changes and ensure that your implementation is correct, use the terminal and what you learned in the git lecture to add the file, commit with a meaningful message, and finally push. **The first time you push, Git will tell you to run another command**.
 For the first push from a branch, you will run `git push --set-upstream origin PersonA`.
 This command esssentially creates this branch in GitHub, the central repository, for you.